OBF/GSoC/00_ideas.md

 #### Rationale

-To improve user experience and improve biomedical discovery potential we want to add advanced visualisation and embed the state-of-the-art [biodiallance genome browser](http://www.biodalliance.org/) into GN and add several new *tracks* for visualizing mapped QTL, underlying genotypes and SNP density.
+To improve user experience and improve biomedical discovery we are going to add advanced genome visualisation and embed the state-of-the-art
+[biodiallance genome browser](http://www.biodalliance.org/) into GN and add several new *tracks* for visualizing mapped QTL, underlying genotypes and SNP density.